Which Trailer Plans Should I Buy?

 Where Will You Store It?

 Trailer storage is something a lot of people forget about until after the trailer is parked in the driveway.
-What will you do with it when it’s not in use?
+What will you do with it when it is not in use?
 That can make a big difference in choosing which trailer plans to buy.
 If you have space for a 4′ wide trailer beside your house, but you build a 6′ width trailer, then suddenly your cost of ownership went way up because you have to pay for storage.

 Having a storage location somewhere else (like a storage lot) can be a super benefit.
 It can also be a hassle each time you want to use it.
 Thinking about where it will stay might be a big part of choosing the right trailer.